aws/pgactive/md/technotes-mesh.md

 keep track of replay progress.
 If nodes were allowed to join while another was offline or unreachable due to a network partition, it would have no way to replay any changes made on that node and the BDR group would get out of sync.
-Since bdr does no change forwarding during normal operation, that desynchronisation would not get fixed.
+Since BDR does no change forwarding during normal operation, that desynchronisation would not get fixed.

 The addition of enhanced change forwarding support could allow for